ruitaiS/alpacaPack/readme.md

 Not a major problem, but just something I noticed on the gamestop stock.

+Positions do not update when changed from Alpaca website.
+I think because it only pings for the position list once, and it's not getting a constant update.

 ### Jan 30
 Right now, position list doesn't render if we're not getting price data from the websocket.